mgrue/gwt-gradle-plugin/README.md

 Release notes
 -------------

+* 1.0.9: Merged PR #12: Make CompileGwtTask depend on all transitive project dependencies
 * 1.0.8: GWT compile task output can now be cached between builds
 * 1.0.7: adds `gwt-dev` to the WarPlugin.providedCompile dependency to exclude it from WAR
 * 1.0.6: Supersedes 1.0.1 to 1.0.5 by fixing several bugs introduced by non-published functionality from fork